TiTiKy441/MultiInventory/README.md

 # MultiInventory
- Plugin for PocketMine-MP (5) for saving and loading inventories By default creates 4 slots fr different gamemodes and switches between them when gamemode is changed
+ Plugin for PocketMine-MP (5) for saving and loading inventories By default creates 4 slots for different gamemodes and switches between them when gamemode is changed

 ## Status
 In development, currently beta, may contain bugs